Trump Administration Executive Action Tracker

 DOGE workforce overhaul: Requires DOGE approval of any new federal hire.
 Directs federal agencies to immediately plan for “large-scale reductions in force” (exempting military, immigration enforcement, and some law enforcement).
 Threatens to weaken federal government’s ability to provide needed benefits and services and to enforce laws protecting the health, safety, and economic security of our communities.

 Removing 19 Inspectors General, the head of the Office of Special Counsel, and the head of the Office of Government Ethics.
+Firing the Democratic members of the Federal Trade Commission.
 The people in these positions ensure that the president cannot punish his political enemies or hide his own mismanagement and corruption.
 Firing them removes a vital guardrail and removes any independent oversight of President Trump’s actions.
-Eight Inspectors General have filed suit.
-Court ordered attorneys to drop their request for a TRO while the case proceeds.
-Court allowed the firing of the head of the Office of Special Counsel, who then dropped appeal and resigned.

-Ending the promotion of democracy abroad: Withheld $200 million in funding to the National Endowment for Democracy (NED), a bipartisan organization that promotes democracy in countries across the world.
-National Endowment for Democracy has sued to reinstate funding.
-On Mar.
-10, 2025, the State Department voluntarily restored funding.
+Ending the promotion of democracy abroad: Withheld $200 million in funding to the National Endowment for Democracy (NED), a bipartisan organization that promotes democracy in countries across the world, and ordered the elimination of Voice of America, Radio Free Europe, Radio Free Asia, and agencies that support democracy and peace worldwide.

 NETWORK’s support for other litigation